-Best Time to Visit Korea: Weather by Month and Season
+Best Time to Visit South Korea: Weather by Month and Season

-Like much of the region, South Korea sports a temperate four-season climate.
-It ensures a wide variation throughout the year.
+Like much of the region, South Korea is located in a humid continental climate zone and sports a temperate four-season climate, with wide temperature variation throughout the year.
 Unless you’re from a near-perfect tropical destination, South Korea is a year-round destination.
-Each season offers a different set of perks.
+Each season offers a different set of perks for travellers.

-In general, South Korea’s climate is characterized by hot & humid summers and chilly winters.
-Neither is an ideal time to visit, nor are they complete no-gos.
+In general, South Korea’s climate is characterized by hot and humid summers and chilly winters.
+Neither is an ideal time to visit nor are they complete no-gos.

 Falling between the extremes of summer and winter, spring and autumn are the two best seasons to visit Korea.
-In both, you’re greeted by comfortable mild to warm temperatures and relatively dry conditions.
+In both these seasons, you’ll be greeted by comfortable mild to warm temperatures and relatively dry conditions.
 The differences are especially striking when compared to the hot & wet summer.

 Mountains in Spring